 3. 7 Scientifically Proven Steps to Improve Your Influence. – Perhaps your dream might be to become an influencer.
 You are posting about your life, but it just isn’t working.
 This free video course from expert instructors can help you on the path to stardom.

 4. Business Bootcamp: 7 Weeks to Start Your Own Business – Do you have a wonderful business idea, but aren’t sure how to make it work?
 This online learning course teaches you how to turn any passion into a profitable idea for £11.99.

 5. PySpark Essentials for Data Scientists (Big Data +Python) – This is one of the highest-rated courses on the site and, as it covers both machine learning and big data – popular topics in today’s IT world – for just £9.99, it’s easy to see why it’s so popular.

-6. Introductory Photography Course– Whether photography is your life, or you just take photos as a hobby, it’s very easy for ideas to become stale and repetitive.
+6. Introductory Photography Course– Whether photography is your life, or you take photos as a hobby, it’s straightforward for ideas to become stale and repetitive.
 This free course, suitable for all levels, teaches photography techniques to get those creative juices flowing.

 7. How to Use SMART Goals: Achieve More in Less Time. – Sometimes it feels like time is getting away from us a bit more than we would like.
 Doing a course like this is great not only because it’s free, but as it is something that meets all of our needs.
 Who hasn’t struggled with office productivity, after all?